arminveres/dotfiles/README.md

   customize the login screen is quite nice, although it resets after every reboot and you can only set one background for any number of monitors.
 Therefore I am not using it anymore.

+#### Laptop Power Usage

+- use enhanced garbage collection on AwesomeWM
+- remove tmux extra stuff, like memory and cpu collection

 ## TODO

 ### neovim